Blade (New Line franchise character): The emergence of the Reapers

-Blade: Trinity
+Nightstalkers and the resurrection of Drake

-After Blade is framed for countless murders by the vampire leader Danica Talos, by tricking him into killing familiars he thought were vampires, his existence is exposed to the public and FBI agents locate and raid his hideout, apparently killing Whistler.
-Demoralized, Blade surrenders and is arrested.
-After familiars embedded in the FBI attempt to hand him over to their vampire masters, Blade is rescued by Hannibal King and Abigail Whistler, Whistler's daughter, who invite Blade to join their band of vampire hunters, the Nightstalkers, which Whistler had secretly founded without Blade's knowledge.
-From them, Blade learns that Danica, an old enemy of King, has revived Dracula "Drake", supposedly the first vampire and a daywalker like Blade, with the goal of using his powers to cure vampires of their weaknesses.
-In addition to being equipped by the Nightstalkers with their newly-innovative ultraviolet "Sun dog" ammunition, Blade learns that they have created an experimental bioweapon known as Daystar, capable of killing vampires at the genetic level and that they believe if they can infect Drake, the virus will kill him and ensure the rest of the species is wiped out, including Blade.
+After Brooks is tricked into killing a human familiar by the vampire leader Danica Talos, his existence as Blade is exposed to the public and FBI agents locate and raid his hideout, killing Whistler.
+Demoralized, Brooks surrenders and is arrested.
+After familiars embedded in the FBI attempt to hand him over to their vampire masters, Brooks is rescued by Hannibal King and Abigail Whistler, Whistler's daughter, who invite him to join their band of vampire hunters, the Nightstalkers, which Whistler had secretly founded without Brooks' knowledge.
+Brooks learns that Danica, an old enemy of King, has revived Drake, the first vampire and a daywalker like Brooks, with the goal of using his powers to cure vampires of their weaknesses.
+In addition to being equipped by the Nightstalkers with their newly-innovative UV "Sun dog" ammunition, Brooks learns that they have created an experimental bioweapon known as Daystar, capable of killing vampires at the genetic level and that they believe if they can infect Drake, the virus will kill him and ensure the rest of the species is wiped out, including Brooks.

-Eager to test Blade, Drake isolates him from the Nightstalkers and explains his view that what he has seen of modern humans and vampires are inferior in his eyes and that he intends to wipe them from the Earth, requesting his assistance in doing so, before leading him to a vampire compound where Abigail and Blade find evidence of the vampires' plans for human subjugation, as well as a network of "blood farms" where brain dead humans are drained of their blood for vampire consumption.
-Blade deactivates the farm's life support systems and executes the familiar who had been rounding up homeless humans for vampire consumption.
+Eager to test Brooks, Drake isolates him from the Nightstalkers and reveals that he believes both modern humans and vampires are inferior and he intends to wipe them from the Earth, also asking Brooks for help.
+Drake leads Brooks to a vampire compound where he and Abigail find evidence of the vampires' plans for human subjugation, as well as a network of blood farms where brain dead humans are drained for vampire consumption.
+Brooks deactivates the farm's life support systems and executes the familiar who had been rounding up homeless humans for vampire consumption.